revolunet/www.3chameaux.com/src/tarifs_fr.md

 ---
-title: My First Post
+title: Tarifs
-date: 2012-08-20
+subtitle: Hello world
 locale: fr
-layout: post.html
+layout: simple.html
-slug: tarifs
+image: images/pic01.jpg
 ---

+<h3>blablala</h3>
-An interesting post about how it's going to be different this time around.
-I'm going write a lot more nowadays and use this blog to improve my writing.
+<p>An interesting post about how it's going to be different this time around.
+I'm going write a lot more nowadays and use this blog to improve my writing.</p>

 <%= __('hello') %>
 ${__('hello')}